plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 With outbound link click tracking, you can:

-* Get an overview of all the external links on your site so you can change or remove those you don't want to link to anymore
+* Get an overview of all the external links on your site so you can fix broken links or remove those you don't want to link to anymore
 * See which external URLs are clicked the most on your site
 * See on which of your pages the particular outbound link gets the clicks
 * See which referral sources drive the traffic that clicks on the external links
 * Filter your traffic by external URL to understand what type of visitor clicks outbound links the most (the country they're from, the device they're on, browser and OS they use)

 All this gives you a more complete picture of the performance of your website.
 It also helps you better understand what your visitors are interested in.
-You can also identify the best sources of quality traffic and your content that delivers the best results.
+You can also identify the best sources of quality traffic and content that delivers the best results.

 ## Can Google Analytics and Google Tag Manager track link clicks?